Skip to main content

 • Description: A full description of what problem this pattern is solving

-• Solution: How will this patter solve the problem
+• Solution: How will this pattern solve the problem

 • SCI Impact: How will this pattern affect an SCI score of an application and why